 OHSU economics and funding

-OHSU's operating budget is generated mainly from patient care, gifts, grants and contracts.
-State General Fund appropriations, which made up only 1.3 percent of OHSU's budget in 2106, provide crucial support for educational programs.
-The annual state allocation for 2016 was $35.7 million.
+OHSU's operating budget is generated mainly from patient care, gifts, grants and contracts revenues.
+State General Fund appropriations were $35.6 million in 2017 and while making up only 1.3 percent of OHSU's budget, provide crucial support for educational programs.

 (Campaign launched in Oct.
 2015)